pwalski/tchannel_rs/README.md

  * [ ] Cancel request
  * [ ] Claim requests

-The goal of the project is to provide a similar API to other TChannel implementations which is why e.g. connection pools are hidden from user.
+The goal of the project is to provide a similar API to other TChannel implementations which is why both connection pools and server task handler are hidden from user.

 **Disclaimer**